Deploy on Kubernetes, with Kafka support

 targetCPUUtilizationPercentage: 50

-Save it to a file kafkorama-autoscale.yaml, and run:
+Save this to a file named kafkorama-autoscale.yaml and apply it with:

 kubectl apply -f kafkorama-autoscale.yaml